Last updated 9 November 2020

 Terms and conditions

 The normal Sutton Music Service Terms & Conditions apply.
 Parents book lessons via the Sutton Music Service website.
-Lessons and ensemble rehearsals are booked via the Music Service office – email@example.com.
+Lessons and rehearsal membership is booked via the Music Service office – firstname.lastname@example.org.

 Safeguarding guidelines for tutors

-- All sessions must be timetabled during the normal working hours of Wednesday and Saturday Music Academy, the school day for peripatetic lessons, and ensemble sessions must follow the regular timetable of activity.
+- All sessions must be timetabled during the regular working hours of Wednesday and Saturday Music Academy, the school day for peripatetic lessons, and ensemble sessions must follow the regular timetable of activity.

-- Tutors must not teach a remote lesson unless they are healthy to do so.
+- Tutors must not teach a remote lesson unless they are healthy to do so, i.e. not suffering from COVID-19 symptoms or other illnesses.

 - Tutors and children must wear suitable clothing, as should anyone else in the household.

-- Any computers used should be in appropriate areas, for example, not in bedrooms; and where possible be against a neutral background.
+- Any computers used should be in an appropriate area of the student’s home, for example, not in bedrooms; and where possible, be against a neutral background.

-- The live lesson / rehearsal must be recorded and uploaded to Microsoft Stream, so that if any issues were to arise, the video can be reviewed.
+- The live lesson must be recorded and uploaded to Microsoft Stream so that if any issues were to arise, the video could be reviewed.
 These videos will be deleted after one calendar month.
-A transcript of any ‘chat’ between the tutor and the student should also be saved and emailed to firstname.lastname@example.org by the tutor.
+A transcript of any ‘chat’ between the tutor and the student will automatically be saved and visible after the lesson.
+It is the tutor’s responsibility to start the recording of the lesson.

 - Live lessons must be kept to the timetabled length.